thomasmelchers/read-excel-file/README.md

 # READ EXCEL FILE

 ## Description
 This is a learning project where I process an excel file from a directory.
-The file is read and data are imported to a relational database.
-The Excel file need to be placed in the `incoming` folder and it will move to `processing` and then `completed` folders.
+The file is read and the data are imported to a relational database.
+The Excel file needs to be placed in the `incoming` folder and it will move to `processing` and then `completed` folders.

 ## To install